 On 24 June 2021, the Board of Directors approved, again with the favourable opinion of the Committee for Related Parties Transactions, a further updating of the RPT Procedure, effective as of 1 July 2021, which, among other things, aligns the provisions of the Procedure with the amendments to the Consob RPT Regulation approved by Consob in resolution 21624, dated 10 December 2020 and coming into force on 1 July 2021.

-The Committee for Related Parties Transactions, in its current composition resulting from the resolution of the Board of Directors on May 21, 2020, is formed by Simona Scarpaleggia (independent director) and Ernesto Albanese (independent director appointed by minority shareholders) and co-ordinated by Francesco Umile Chiappetta (independent director appointed by minority shareholders).
+The Committee for Related Parties Transactions, in its current composition, is formed by Bruno Chiomento (independent director) and Ernesto Albanese (independent director appointed by minority shareholders) and co-ordinated by Francesco Umile Chiappetta (independent director appointed by minority shareholders).